Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/ssl-tls.md

 #### Function

-SSL/TLS发送数据（阻塞）
+SSL/TLS Sending data (blocking)

 #### Parameters

-* sslConfig:SSL/TLS配置
+* sslConfig:SSL/TLS configuration
-* data:发送给服务器的数据
+* data: data sent to the server
-* length:发送给服务器的数据的长度
+* the length of the data sent to the server by length:
-* timeoutMs:发送超时时间（保留，暂不可用）
+* timeoutMs: sends timeout time (reserved, temporarily unavailable)

 #### Return

-* 成功发送的数据长度或错误代码
+* Data length or error code that is successfully sent

 ---